hiddenasbestos/BinaryTools/readme.md

             Default is no line numbers.

   -cols     Specify the maximum line length.
-            Default is 40 columns, minimum is 20.
+            Default is no limit, minimum is 20.

   -compact  Don't include a space after each comma.

+  -amp      Write values in hexadecimal with '&' prefix.
+  -bin      Write values in binary with '0b' prefix.
+  -bux      Write values in hexadecimal with '$' prefix.
+  -dec      Write values in decimal (default).
+  -hex      Write values in hexadecimal with '0x' prefix.
+  -pct      Write values in binary with '%' prefix.

 ```

 **Examples**